jeremynoesen/HardcoreLists/README.md

 - `/hardcorelists list <dead/alive> <page>` - Show a page of the dead or alive player lists

 ### Console Commands
-The command `hardcorelists reset` can only be used in the console when no players are online.
-This will delete all player data in the configs.
+- `hardcorelists reset` - This will delete all player data in the configs.
+Can only run when no players are online.

 ## Requirements
 - Spigot or Paper 1.13 - 1.18